Why the work we do is needed

 Many disadvantaged children lack confidence and aspiration.
 Theatre and dance experiences can help to combat this.

 There is a significant gap between the educational attainment of poorer children, and that of children from wealthier backgrounds.
-By the age of five, there is a gap of 10 months in problem solving development and a gap of 13 months in vocabulary.
 Throughout primary school, lower attainment in literacy and numeracy is linked to deprivation.
 Watching and talking about theatre and dance can be one of the tools in closing this attainment gap: it improves communication skills and enables children to express themselves emotionally.
-A recent study by the New Victory Theatre in New York, also shows that repeated experiences of theatre and dance encourage young people to aspire beyond their own lives and immediate neighbourhoods, into their potential future selves.
+People living in the most deprived areas are 16% less likely to attend cultural venues or events than those living in the least deprived areas.
+The Spark Change study discusses how repeated experiences of live performance across several years can improve children and young people’s confidence, communication and listening skills, empathy, and broaden their aspirations and hopes for the future.

 Through Imaginate’s Festival Accessibility Programme and our work in schools, we enable more children from disadvantaged backgrounds to benefit from theatre and dance experiences.
 You can read about an example of this work here.